Home/Grains/Millet

 Is millet gluten-free?

-Yes, millet is naturally gluten-free, making it a safe option for those with gluten intolerance or celiac disease.
+Yes, millet is naturally gluten-free, making it suitable for those with gluten intolerance.

-To cook millet, use a ratio of 1 part millet to 2 parts water.
-Bring to a boil, then simmer for about 20 minutes until the water is absorbed.
+To cook millet, use a ratio of 1 part millet to 2 parts water, bring to a boil, then simmer for about 20 minutes.

 What are the health benefits of millet?